JimTsintzelis/Wp_Abandoned_Carts/README.md

 - **WP Mail SMTP**: Plugin used to configure and manage SMTP settings for reliable email delivery.
 - **AJAX**: Asynchronous JavaScript for real-time communication between the front-end and back-end.

+##Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any enhancements or bug fixes.

+##License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support
 For any issues or support related to this plugin, please contact the author through the WordPress support forum or open an issue on the plugin's repository.